Importance of Knowing When to Hire Your First Salespeople

 CEO working 70 hours a week?
 You know it.

-Depending on which one you’re good at will determine who you’ll want to hire.
+Most of the time, first hires are either in sales or operations.
+Depending on which one you’re good at will determine who you’ll want to hire first.

 Since we specialize in sales and lead generation, we feel strongly that a great sales rep would do you wonders.
 And we hope to prove it.

-In this post, we’ll go over a few things to help you hire your first sales development rep (SDR).
+Below, we’ll go over a few things to help you hire your first sales development rep (SDR).

 But all of the “experts” say to hire VAs to do lead gen, create spreadsheets, and mow the lawn.
 Why would I hire a full-time employee instead?